Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 "You will need to do more than argue our case," she said.
 "They need to see us on their side, fighting alongside them.
 We need to show them we are *allies."*

 "A circular problem.
-I do not think they will *let* us fight at their side until they trust us at least a little...it will take time, my wife."
+I do not think they will *let* us fight at their side until they trust us at least a little... it will take time, my wife."

 "I suppose."
 She sighed again, and finally released him.
 She took a step back and looked him fiercely in the eye, just the same way she had on the day they’d met.
 "As soon as they will have us, I want my *Onna-Musha* in the fight."